|October 7, 2013, 17:53||

 Join Date: Oct 2013

 I'm trying to model waves generated in a wave flume by a piston-type wave maker.
 I've decided the numerically simplest way to do this is probably to just do the modeling in the reference frame of the piston face, which is equivalent to having gravity vary with time.
-I took a look at a previous post on these forums on how to do this, Variation of gravity with time, but things seem to have changed a little bit in the OpenFOAM codebase since then.
+I took a look at a previous post on these forums on how to do this, http://www.cfd-online.com/Forums/ope...vity-time.html, but things seem to have changed a little bit in the OpenFOAM codebase since then.

 I've successfully gotten my time-varying gravity vector into the solver, and am re-evaluating g at each timestep in interFoam.C, but it seems that gravity gets into the solution process through the gh and ghf fields, not through g itself.
 It looks like I need to recompute gh and ghf at each timestep after I re-evaluate g.